RedBeardTech/raphael_glow_shadow/README.markdown

 Note: Glow and Shadow only supports the _rect_, _circle_, and _ellipse_ elements of Raphaël.
 Trying to use it on other elements (like path) will raise an error.

+## Running the Tests

+  * Change directories so you are sitting in the _tests_ folder.
+  * Run `java -jar JsTestDriver.jar --port 9876`
+  * Capture your favorite browser by going to _http://localhost:9876/capture_ in the browser.
+  * Run the test by running `java -jar JsTestDriver.jar --tests all`

 ## Note on Patches/Pull Requests

   * Fork the project.
   * Make your feature addition or bug fix.
   * Commit.
+  * Add tests if applicable.
+That way we won't break anything.
   * Send me a pull request.

 ## Copyright